-- If a TCG Opal-compliant storage drive and a TCG Opal management software program are installed, and the TCG Opal management software program is activated, the hard disk password is not available. - If an eDrive storage drive is installed in your computer, and your computer is preinstalled with the Windows 8.1 or Windows 10 operating system, the hard disk password is not available.
+- If a TCG Opal-compliant storage drive and a TCG Opal management software program are installed, and the TCG Opal management software program is activated, the hard disk password is not available. - If an eDrive storage drive is installed in your computer, and your computer is preinstalled with the Windows 10 operating system, the hard disk password is not available.